tj12323/SGC/README.md

 ## 📄 Abstract

-We introduce STC, a metric for evaluating 4D **S**patio-**T**emporal **C**onsistency in generated videos.
-With the rapid development of video generation models, the visual quality of synthetic videos has improved reached an extent of being almost visually indistinguishable from real videos.
-Despite performing well on conventional video quality assessment metrics (e.g., FVD), most existing methods still cannot generate videos with perfect spatial-temporal consistency.
-However, it lacks a quantitative definition and computationally feasible metric to measure the level of spatial-temporal consistency in videos.
-To address this, we propose to measure spatial-temporal consistency by the variance of camera poses computed by different regions across frames.
-Specifically, we first establish correspondence between pixels in all the frames and disentangle dynamic and static regions.
-We then predict depth for each pixel to obtain 3D dense points for each frame.
-With the point-wise correspondence and dynamics segmentation, we divide the points into subgroups and estimate a sequence of poses for each subgroup.
-Finally, we compute various metrics to measure the pose variance between different regions and combine them to define the overall STC metric.
-We compare different metric on both generated and real videos.
-Experimental results demonstrate that the proposed STC can well differentiate them, showing the practical application of STC for evaluating video quality.
+Recent generative models can produce high-fidelity videos, yet they often exhibit 3D spatial geometric inconsistencies.
+Existing evaluation methods fail to accurately characterize these inconsistencies: fidelity-centric metrics like FVD are insensitive to geometric distortions, while consistency-focused benchmarks often penalize valid foreground dynamics.
+To address this gap, we introduce SGC, a metric for evaluating 3D **S**patial **G**eometric **C**onsistency in dynamically generated videos.
+We quantify geometric consistency by measuring the divergence among multiple camera poses estimated from distinct local regions.
+Our approach first separates static from dynamic regions, then partitions the static background into spatially coherent sub-regions.
+We predict depth for each pixel and estimate a local camera pose for each subregion and compute the divergence among these poses to quantify geometric consistency.
+Experiments on real and generative videos demonstrate that SGC robustly quantifies geometric inconsistencies, effectively identifying critical failures missed by existing metrics.

 ---